FloWuenne/fusion-benchmarking-scripts/README.md

 `seqerakit` is a Python wrapper for the [Seqera Platform CLI](https://github.com/seqeralabs/tower-cli) which can be leveraged to automate the creation of all of the entities in Seqera Platform via a simple configuration file in YAML format.

-The key features are:

-- **Simple configuration**: All of the command-line options available when using the Seqera Platform CLI can be defined in simple YAML format.
-- **Infrastructure as Code**: Enable users to manage and provision their infrastructure specifications.
-- **Automation**: End-to-end creation of entities within Seqera Platform, all the way from adding an Organization to launching pipeline(s) within that Organization.

-Please watch the ['Automation on the Seqera Platform'](https://www.youtube.com/watch?v=1ZQPiktMIzg) talk given by Harshil Patel (Head of Scientific Development, Seqera Labs) at the Nextflow Summit, Barcelona 2023 to see `seqerakit` in action!
+Seqerakit offers simple YAML-based configuration, infrastructure-as-code capabilities, and end-to-end automation for creating entities within Seqera Platform.
+For a demonstration of Seqerakit in action, watch the ['Automation on the Seqera Platform'](https://www.youtube.com/watch?v=1ZQPiktMIzg) talk by Harshil Patel at the Nextflow Summit, Barcelona 2023.

-### Software requirements

-Before continuing with the tutorial, please refer to the [installation guide](docs/installation.md) to ensure you have:

-- Access to all of the required software dependencies
-- Established connectivity to the Seqera Platform via the `seqerakit` command-line interface

 ## Resources